-Most of the Trust's income is obtained from the Department for Education ("DfE") in the form of recurrent grants, the use of which is restricted to particular purposes.
-The grants received from the DfE during the year ended 31 August 2022 and the associated expenditure are shown as restricted funds in the Statement of Financial Activities.
+The majority of the Trust's income is provided by the Department for Education ("DfE") in the form of recurrent grants, the use of which is restricted to particular purposes.
+The grants received from the DfE during the year ended 31 August 2023 and the associated expenditure are shown as restricted funds in the Statement of Financial Activities.